SergeyReizman/My_Simple_Portfolio/README.md

 #### Section Layout:
 - Alternating background colors to visually separate content sections.
 - Consistent heading styles with ocean-blue accents.
+- **Interactive Section Hover Effects:** Added hover effects on section headings to improve interactivity and make the sections more engaging for users.

 #### Interactive Elements:
 - Floating contact button with hover effects for easy access.
 - Subtle shadows and rounded corners for project cards to improve aesthetics.
+- Interactive section heading hover effects for a more engaging experience.

 ### Accessibility Features ♿